 These CbC reports provide tax authorities with helpful information to assess transfer pricing risks, determine where audit resources are best deployed, provide preliminary information for the commencement of audits, and highlight entities with the highest likelihood of profit-shifting activities.
-Indeed, countries generally agree that CbCR has the potential to foster transparency and consequently enhance the understanding, control, and curbing of base erosion and profit-shifting behavior of large multinationals.4
+Indeed, countries generally agree that CbCR has the potential to foster transparency and consequently enhance the understanding, control, and curbing of base erosion and profit-shifting behavior of large multinationals.
+The OECD has been reviewing the ongoing implementation of Action 13 since 2020, but that review is still pending as of this writing.

-4 Governments of G-8 and G-20 expressed support for CbCR when they mandated the OECD to produce a standard in 2013.
+&lt;sup>4 Governments of G-8 and G-20 expressed support for CbCR when they mandated the OECD to produce a standard in 2013.
 G-8 Leaders Communique at Lough Erne (June18, 2013): "we support the OECD's work to tackle base erosion and profit shifting.
 We will work to create a common template for multinationals to report to tax authorities where they make their profits and pay their taxes across the world.
 We will support developing countries to collect the taxes owed them, with access to the global tax information they need."
-See also Tax Annex to the Saint
+See also Tax Annex to the Saint Petersburg G20 Leaders Declaration (September 5, 2013): "more transparency will be established, including through a common template for companies to report to tax administrations on their worldwide allocation of profits and tax."